How to Make Homemade Coconut Butter

 How Much Can You Save?

 One 16 oz. jar of coconut butter costs approximately $13.99.
-One pound of medium unsweetened coconut costs me (I purchase from Country Life Natural Foods) approximately $1.75.
-That’s more than an 87% savings.
+One pound of medium unsweetened coconut, at the time of publishing this post, cost me approximately $1.75.
+That's more than an 87% savings.

 How to Use

-– Spread it on sweet crackers, or just on bread.
+• Spread it on crackers, bread or toast.

-– Use in recipes calling for coconut butter, of course.
+• Use in recipes calling for coconut butter, like Chocolate Avocado Truffles and these No Bake Brownies.

-– As a fat substitute in recipes.
-It does need to be softened first and will make your recipe a little stiffer than otherwise.
+• As a fat substitute in recipes.
+It does need to be softened first and will make your recipe a little stiffer, but it can work.

-– As a substitute for nut butters in many recipes.
+• As a substitute for nut butters in many recipes, depending on how much you're replacing and what the recipe is.

 Storage